| |

 It’s about a 1.5-hour drive from Niagara Falls, making it an easy and worthwhile add-on.
 Check out below for some of the places we saw on our trip.

-Iconic Views at the CN Tower and Edge Walk
+Iconic Views at the CN Tower

+What teens love will love about the CN Tower – it has a glass floor (always a hit), and sky-high views over the city and Lake Ontario.
 The “coolest” part for those brave enough, is to do the Edge Walk.
 Its 116 stories above the ground and you walk around the wide open ledge secured by a harness and trolley.
 For those not wanting to walk the edge, there are 360 degree views of the city in the observatory.
 Which was where you would find me!

 Walk the Waterfront